emacs-mirror/emacs/mps/manual/source/glossary/c.rst

     cache policy

         Any :term:`cache (3) <caching (3)>` uses a *cache policy* to decide which data to store.
 A cache policy is an attempt to predict the future, so that the cache will provide swift responses to future requests.

         Cache policy may be implemented in hardware, software, or a combination of both.
 Some systems allow programs to influence cache policy, by giving hints or directions about future use of data.

         There are three main aspects of cache behavior which the cache policy can affect:

-        Fetch policy
+        1. Fetch policy.
 This determines which data is fetched into the cache, usually as a result of receiving a request for data that isn't cached.

-        Eviction policy
+        2. Eviction policy.
 This determines which data is discarded from the cache to provide space for newly fetched data.

-        Write policy
-          This determines how and when modifications to cached data are synchronized with the underlying storage.
+        3. Write policy This determines how and when modifications to cached data are synchronized with the underlying storage.

         .. seealso:: :term:`cache (1)`, :term:`cache (2)`, :term:`cache (3) <caching (3)>`.